 It is important to rapidly identify acute promyelocytic leukemia, as associated coagulopathy may be life threatening.

 Although most patients achieve complete remission, a high incidence of relapse leads to poor overall survival.

-Acute myeloid leukemia (AML) is the clonal expansion of myeloid blasts in the bone marrow, peripheral blood, or extramedullary tissues.
-Bone marrow blasts of at least 20% are diagnostic.
-The presence of specific clonal cytogenetic abnormalities, such as t(8;21)(q22;q22), inv(16)(p13;q22), t(16;16)(p13;q22), and t(15;17)(q22;q12), also define AML irrespective of the blast count.
+Acute myeloid leukemia (AML) is a life-threatening hematologic malignancy caused by clonal expansion of myeloid blasts in the bone marrow, peripheral blood, or extramedullary tissues.
+The presence of ≥20% blast cells in the bone marrow or peripheral blood confirms the diagnosis.
+Specific clonal cytogenetic abnormalities, such as t(8;21)(q22;q22), inv(16)(p13;q22), t(16;16)(p13;q22), and t(15;17)(q22;q12), also define AML irrespective of the blast count.
 AML may arise de novo or secondary to a preexisting hematologic disorder, such as myelodysplastic syndrome.